SideSlide - Tour

 • Another way to show the mini-toolbar is by clicking a shortcut while the [Ctrl] key is pressed.

-• Hold down the [Ctrl] key and scroll up or down with the mouse wheel (or use the Pinch Zoom gesture) to zoom in and out of shortcuts.
+• Hold [Ctrl] and scroll the mouse wheel up or down (or use the Pinch Zoom gesture) to zoom in or out of shortcuts.
+You can also use the keyboard: [Ctrl + =] to zoom in and [Ctrl + -] to zoom out.

 • Clicking the color box in the shortcut mini-toolbar allows you to open the Shortcut Properties dialog, select a custom color for the shortcuts or select colors based on the shortcut icons: